iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 8) When all tests are passing and you're done implementing your solution:

+	- Review your code and make sure it follows **all** the instructions above.

+		- If it doesn't, make the appropriate changes, push, and review your code in the PR again.

-	- Create a Pull Request from your branch to the main challenge repo's matching branch.
+	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.

 		- For example, if you implemented the challenge using the `xcode12_5` branch, your PR should be from your fork's `xcode12_5` branch into the main repo's `xcode12_5` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

-	- The title of the Pull Request should be: **Your Name - Feed API Challenge**.
+	- The title of the Pull Request should be: **Your Name - Feed API Challenge**

-9) Review your code in the Pull Request (PR) and make sure it follows **all** the instructions above.

-	- If it doesn't, make the appropriate changes, push, and review your code in the PR again.

-10) After you review your code and it follows **all** the instructions above:

-	- Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.

 ## Guidelines